snoozleEmily/library_system/README.md

 ## Requirements

-Please refer to the [requirements.txt](./docs/requirements.md) file for a detailed list of the pre-requirements.
+Please refer to the [requirements.txt](./docs/requirements.md) file for a detailed list of the pre-requirements made by the professors.

 ## Contributing